Correlation Between Home Depot and IShares Morningstar

 Strong

-Over the last 90 days iShares Morningstar Value has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in iShares Morningstar Value are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 In spite of fairly stable fundamental indicators, IShares Morningstar is not utilizing all of its potentials.
 The current stock price fuss, may contribute to near-short-term losses for the sophisticated investors.

 Home Depot and IShares Morningstar Volatility Contrast